EmilStenstrom/conllu/README.md

 TokenTree<token={id=5, form=jumps, ...}, children=...>
 ```

-The quickly see the tree structure you can call `print_tree` on a TokenTree.
+To quickly visualize the tree structure you can call `print_tree` on a TokenTree.

 ```python
 >>> root.print_tree()